Your Down Payment

 • Piggy-back loans

-You may fund a down payment with a second mortgage that closes at the same time as the first.
-Often the first mortgage covers 80% of the cost of the home and the "piggyback" is for 10%.
-The borrower pays the remaining 10%, instead of needing to pull together the typical 20% down payment.
+A piggy-back loan is a second mortgage that closes at the same time as the first.
+In most cases the first mortgage covers 80% of the purchase amount and the "piggyback" is for 10%.
+Instead of the traditional 20 percent down payment, the buyer will just have to cover the remaining 10 percent.

 • Carry-Back loans